JoeyMiscellaneous/CoC/facts.md

 Leo is missing a chunk of his ear from a wound he got in service.
 Favorite color is yellow and cultivates daisies outside of his house.

+Yakov is afraid of horses growing up, but got over it as he started working with them.

 Kleb was extremely afraid of horses since one bit him when he was a small boy.
 He didn't get over that fear until he was 20 and didn't want to act like a coward in front of the woman who would become his wife.
 He shortly after fell in love both her and horses.
 Horses, non-romantically though.
 He also grew 5 inches when he was 13.